 We all have a part to play in caring for creation.
 Although most of us want to get involved, we struggle to find ways to make a meaningful difference when it comes to problems like climate change.

 Obviously, your little tomato garden won’t save the planet by itself.
 But it’s a step in the right direction because there are several ways that gardening benefits the earth:

-The right environmental landscaping strategy can reduce the amount of energy it takes to heat and cool your house.
-According to some estimates, intentional landscaping and a well-positioned tree can reduce home energy costs for heating and cooling by as much as 25 percent.
+- Lower energy use — The right environmental landscaping strategy can reduce the amount of energy it takes to heat and cool your house.
+According to some estimates, intentional landscaping and a well-positioned tree can reduce home energy costs for heating and cooling by as much as 25%.

 Gardening is an opportunity to connect with the vibrancy and beauty of God’s creation.
 It’s good for the planet and good for your pocketbook.

 But even more importantly, it’s good for your soul.